Bari Puglia, Italy Travel Guide

 Seaside cathedral beauty.

-Summers (June-August) range from 25°C to 30°C (77°F-86°F), often exceeding 35°C (95°F) in July and August.
+Summers (June-August) range from 25°C to 30°C (77°F-86°F), often exceeding 35°C (95°F) during July and August.
 High humidity makes the heat more intense.
 Rainfall is rare.
 Autumn (September-November) brings milder, pleasant temperatures, between 15°C and 25°C (59°F-77°F).
 October and November see increasing rainfall.
 The air feels crisp and comfortable.

-Intense heatwaves may occur during summer, notably in July and August.
+Intense heatwaves may occur during summer, particularly in July and August.
 Temperatures can rise well above average, making outdoor activity challenging.
 Sirocco winds, hot, dry, and often dusty, originate from North Africa, bringing uncomfortable conditions.
 Tramontana winds, in contrast, blow from the north, bringing cooler, clearer air, often refreshing after a sirocco.

 Passport validity: 3 months beyond departure.